 Application materials and fees must be submitted and paid online no later than January 30, 2023 by 11:59 pm EST.

 All submissions to the competition should include the following:

 2. Download and fill out the application form (PDF).
+Please enter the “record locator” obtained through the above process in the appropriate field of the form.
+This will provide proof of payment along with the pdf copy of your eTicket.
 The application form is a fillable pdf that may be filled out on the computer or printed and filled out manually.
 Either way, it must be printed and signed before submitting via email in the next step.

 - If the composition includes electronics, provide the tape or maxpat file or a website link for the fixed media (if any).

 - If available, a recording of the submitted work in mp3 audio file format is recommended (make sure the mp3 file is anonymous and does not include any identifying information about the composer and performer) (MIDI is acceptable in mp3 format) .

 - Completed application form (PDF).